UWPRG/dcmlp/README.md

 # dcmlp
-repo of data conversion for training machine learning potentials. this tool will work for all data and I'm gonna rule the world
+repo of data conversion for training machine learning potentials.